mdrocan/Robot-Framework-test-environment/README.md

 ## Commands to get the environment working:

-A new environment is created using Virtualbox and it is named as: testing
+Create a new environment using Virtualbox and name it 'testing':
 ```
 docker-machine create -d virtualbox testing
 ```

-Take the (newly) created environment into use.
+Take the created environment into use:
 ```
 eval $(docker-machine env testing)
 ```

-HTTP application is started.
+Start the HTTP application:
 ```
 docker-compose up -d web
 ```